There are 7.5 billion people on this planet and more than 25 percent of them are on Facebook.

 Supplementing their leader’s initial post, product director Mike Nowak and product manager Guillermo Spiller later published an entry in the company’s newsroom, noting that much of its success is owed to the “millions of smaller communities and individuals who are sharing and making meaningful contributions every day.”

 Indeed, on a daily basis, Facebook now sees more than 175 million people sharing a “love” reaction and more than 800 million people “liking” a post.
-And Facebook Groups now sees more than 1 billion monthly users.
+And

 So to say “thank you,” the social media platform is creating a few new personalized experiences over the course of the next few days.